Forensic Fund on the 'Chain of Evidence' for scratch marks

-We have until Friday the 31st of March to raise £2,000 for forensic work to be carried out on the ‘Chain of Evidence’ of a prosecution exhibit from the 1986 trial of Jeremy Bamber for which he is serving a Life Tariff in prison.
+We are currently campaigning to raise £2,000 for forensic work to be carried out on the ‘Chain of Evidence’ of a prosecution exhibit from the 1986 trial of Jeremy Bamber for which he is serving a Life Tariff in prison.

 The prosecution claimed that scratches were made on the underside of the kitchen mantle during a ‘fight’ between Nevill and Jeremy.
 Nevertheless, the scratches are not present in photographs taken on the day of the tragedies but weeks after.
 This new forensic work will prove that the ‘Chain of Evidence’ of the scratch marks used in order to link paint on the sound moderator with the scratches in the red paint under the mantle was fabricated.